 COMMA RULE 1: NON-ESSENTIAL PHRASES

 THE RULE: when a non-essential phrase comes in the middle of a sentence, it must be surrounded by commas.
-(This is BY FAR the most frequently tested comma rule on both ACT English and SAT Writing & Language.)

 “My student, a guy named John, is prepping for the ACT.”

 In that sentence, if you removed the phrase “a guy named John”, you’d still be left with a grammatically correct sentence:

 Thus, the phrase “a guy named John” is non-essential, so it must be surrounded by commas.